polterguy/phosphorusfive/plugins/p5.lambda/README.md

 ```
 _x
-  p5.web.widgets.create-literal
+  create-widget
     parent:content
     position:0
     element:h1
     innerValue:foo bar
-eval:x:/../*/_x
+eval:x:/@_x
 ```

-The above code creates a node structure, or a "data-segment", containing p5.lambda instructions, which are evaluated as you invoke
+The above code creates a node structure, or a "data-segment", containing lambda instructions, which are evaluated as you invoke
 *[eval]* on the *[_x]* node.
 To understand expressions, check out the documentation for the [p5.exp](/core/p5.exp/) project.

 Notice that *[eval]* will _NOT_ evaluate any nodes, having names, starting with an underscore (_) or a period ".".
 This allows you to create